You can keep lost weight off.

 They are the over 10,000 participants in the National Weight Control Registry (NWCR).

 NWCR tracks and studies individuals who have lost weight and kept it off.
-(Remember, this number only includes those who know about the registry and have signed up to be part of the study.
+(This only includes those who know about the registry and have signed up to be part of the study.
 There are many more success stories out there.)

 They’ve lost an average of 66 lbs. (some up to 300lbs.)

-and maintained their weight loss for an average of 5-1/2 years.
+They maintained their weight loss for an average of 5-1/2 years.
 Thirteen percent have maintained their weight loss for more than 10 years.
-Coincidentally, data from the NWCR shows that if you keep the weight off for more than 5 years, you reduce your risk of putting it back on again by a whopping 70 percent.
+By the way, data from the NWCR shows that if you keep the weight off for more than 5 years, you reduce your risk of putting it back on again by a whopping 70 percent.